Small Group Ministry

 - Opening Words: Gathering in, settling down, reminding participants of the special opportunity of the gathering, possibly reflecting the topic of the session.
 The meeting may begin with the lighting of a candle or a chalice.

-- Closing Words: This brings the formal session to and end.
+- Closing Words: This is usually a reading that brings the formal session to an end.
 Groups are encouraged to start and end on time.